This section describes the essentials of how backups are managed in Exasol.

-To know more about it, see Create Local Archive Volume.
+For more information, see Create Local Archive Volume.

 Remote Archive Volume

-To know more about it, see Create Remote Archive Volume with Google Cloud Storage .
+For more information, see Create Remote Archive Volume with Google Cloud Storage .

-Exasol provides you with the following two types of backups:
+Exasol provides the following two types of backups:

-- Full backup: A full backup, also known as level 0 backup contains all database blocks.
+- Full backup (Level 0): A full backup that contains all database blocks.

-- Incremental backup: A backup of data that has been added or modified since the last full or incremental backup.
-Level 1 to level 9 backups are incremental backups.
+- Incremental backup (Level 1 - Level 9): A backup of data that has been added or modified since the last full or incremental backup.

 The backup levels work as follows: